 So here’s the gist of it: If you are or have been prone to waking up in the middle of the night, for whatever reason, and you remain in bed awake and angry—or worse, lie there on your phone—your brain gets confusing signals, which can contribute to more nights of interrupted sleep.
 “Our brains learn by association, and to sleep well, you want your brain to have a strong learned association between the bed and sleep,” says Troxel.

 We’re majorly guilty of scrolling through Instagram with our face flat on the pillow until we more or less fall asleep hearting photos, but this is a serious no-no when it comes to sleeping through the night.
-Troxel advises unplugging at least one hour before bedtime—which means your eyes aren’t exposed to screens for a minimum of an hour before it’s time to hit the sack—and keeping technology (“all of it”) out of the bedroom.
-“Technology such as iPhones, tablets, and televisions not only provide very stimulating content which can keep you awake at night, but they also can directly interfere with a good night of sleep by emitting light, which can interfere with sleep,” Troxel says.
+Troxel advises unplugging at least one hour before bedtime—which means your eyes aren’t exposed to screens for a minimum of an hour before it’s time to hit the sack—and keeping technology (all of it) out of the bedroom.
+“Technology such as iPhones, tablets, and televisions not only provide very stimulating content, which can keep you awake at night, but they also can directly interfere with a good night of sleep by emitting light, which can interfere with sleep,” Troxel says.

 We suggest keeping your phone on a charger in a different room altogether and going to the old-school alarm clock route to avoid disruptive light.

+Troxel also strongly advises that you "keep a consistent wake-up time, even if you’ve slept poorly the night before."
 Believe it or not, waking up at the same time every day will actually help you to stop waking up in the middle of the night.
 “The time you wake up is the single most important factor that sets your brain’s internal biological clock, so the brain knows when to be alert and awake (during the day) and when it should be asleep (at night),” explains Troxel.

 Without setting these signals and sticking to them, you don’t train your brain well to delineate between being asleep at night and alert during the day.
 And when your internal biological clock is haywire, you might find yourself restless and mentally alert at night.

-Because our brain learns by association, engaging in those other activities sends the wrong signal, which can lead to disrupted sleep.
-Finally, if you find yourself absolutely unable to fall back asleep after getting out of bed, Troxel says that deep breathing (such as this trick we swear by), relaxation, or meditation exercises can be helpful.
+Similarly, if you find yourself absolutely unable to fall back asleep after getting out of bed, Troxel says that deep breathing (such as this trick we swear by), relaxation, or meditation exercises can be helpful.